Skip to main content

 Introduction

-We will try to create a working migrations console application called as tom in the terminal with the CMake and in the QtCreator IDE with the qmake.
+We will try to create a working migrations console application called as tom in the terminal with the CMake and in the QtCreator IDE with the qmake build systems.

 The tom console application also expects the following folders structure, let's create them.